 - Season with ½ tsp Diamond Crystal kosher salt and freshly ground black pepper.
 Sauté for 3 minutes.

-- Pop in the oven and roast at 425ºF (220ºC) for 20 minutes.
+- Transfer the pot to the preheated oven and roast at 425ºF (220ºC) for 20 minutes.

-- Here I encase 1 bay leaf, 1 tsp dried thyme, 3 sprigs parsley, and 8 peppercorns in the cheesecloth.
+- Here, I encase 1 bay leaf, 1 tsp dried thyme, 3 sprigs parsley, and 8 peppercorns in the cheesecloth.

 - Tie the corners tightly.